IBM/ibm-event-automation/event-streams/cr-examples/eventstreams/kubernetes/README.md

-# Event Streams samples for Kubernetes Platform
+# Event Streams samples for Kubernetes platforms

-This directory provides sample configuration for installing EventStreams on a Kubernetes Platform.
+This directory provides sample configurations for installing Event Streams on Kubernetes platforms.

 These range from smaller deployments for non-production development or general experimentation to large scale clusters ready to handle a production workload.